 How can an entrepreneur from a country outside the EU/EFTA area (third state) set up a company in Switzerland?
 This page provides an overview of the most important legal requirements, background information and tips for entrepreneurs from third states.

-Entrepreneurs from countries outside the EU/EFTA area (third states) who want to become self-employed in Switzerland need to meet the Swiss labour market requirements (Federal Act on Foreign Nationals (AuG), Decree on Admittance, Residence and Employment (VZAE) and the provisions of the AuG and the VZAE).
+Entrepreneurs from countries outside the EU/EFTA area (third states) who want to become self-employed in Switzerland need to meet the Swiss labour market requirements (Federal Act on Foreign Nationals (FNA), Decree on Admittance, Residence and Employment (VZAE) and the provisions of the AuG and the VZAE).

-Only holders of a valid C permit (settlement permit for third-country nationals), the spouse of a C permit holder or the spouse of a Swiss citizen have the legal right to establish their own business in Switzerland.
+Holders of a valid C permit (settlement permit for third-country nationals), the spouse of a C permit holder or the spouse of a Swiss citizen have the legal right to establish their own business in Switzerland.

 All other persons have no legal right to set up their own business.
 They must submit an application to the respective cantonal authorities.
 Apart from the necessary personal requirements, it is decisive in the evaluation that the company will have a "lasting positive effect or influence on the Swiss labour market".